Canadians are using the term 'racialized' incorrectly

 Justin Trudeau's blackface scandal was shocking news for many after its emergence during the 2019 Canadian federal election.

-First elected as Prime Minister in 2015, Trudeau had become one of Canada's biggest international stars.
+First elected as prime minister in 2015, Trudeau had become one of Canada's biggest international stars.
 Particularly in the U.S., where his supposed left-leaning progressive stances were juxtaposed with newly elected President Donald Trump.

 The blackface scandal called into question the ways Canada is mythologized as a post-racial society.
 According to Philip S.S.
 Howard, Canadian "postracialism is characterized by its roots in a national claim to egalitarianism that is partly forged through an ostensible contrast to American racism."